logo for volleyballadvisors.com

 When players keep the full focus through the skills training, it helps them to visualize the skills.
 Players start seeing a picture in their mind how the skill should be done.
 Eventually players learn to correct the errors themselves since they start noticing little mistakes they do on the court.

-Teaching skills progressively and focusing on piece one at the time helps players to see this picture of the skill in their minds.
+Teaching skills progressively and focusing on one piece at the time helps players to see this picture of the skill in their minds.

 Progress a Piece by Piece